joshwadle/My-solutions-to-precourse/Chapter_7_Hypothesis_testing/hypothesis_testing_assignment.md

 - What test do we use in the following situations?

     - Test if Ferraris have a higher top speed than Porsches
-    - Test if the mean battery life of Andriods is greater than 24 hours
+    - Test if the mean battery life of Android's is greater than 24 hours
-    - Test if productivity increases upon the adminstration of caffine
+    - Test if productivity increases upon the administration of caffeine

 ```answer here```